 Visiting and holidaying in East Lothian

 Stretching from the eastern edge of Edinburgh to the shores of the North Sea, East Lothian's landscape is a diverse mix of rugged terrain, forests, market towns and coastal villages.
-The friendly people and hospitality extended to every visitor makes East Lothian a welcoming destination for a self catering holiday.
+The friendly people and hospitality extended to every visitor makes East Lothian a welcoming destination for a self catering holiday near the seaside.

 Choose an Edwardian townhouse or B&B for comfort.
 City apartments offering panoramic views towards the capital are also popular with tourists.
 Rent a flat or bungalow in an outlying town or get to know the residents by staying in a local tavern.
 For those seeking a peaceful retreat away from the crowds, try a woodland chalet or wake up to the sound of the waves at a seaside cottage.